 Summarize the key patterns and differences across time of Gebusi as described by the author for (a) 1980–82, (b) 1998, (c) 2008, (d) late 2011.
 Given this sequence of changes, what future does the author predict, or not predict, for Gebusi?

 Describe the political economy of the Ok Tedi mine and its continuing impact upon Gebusi.
-How does this compare with the potential impact of an ExxonMobil liquid natural gas project?
+How does this compare with the potential impact of an ExxonMobil liquified natural gas project?

 What challenges face Bruce as he plans to return to the Gebusi again—and why are these significant?